canvace/canvace.github.com/tutorials/editor.md

 FINAL SCREEN

 Looking at the right panel, you may notice there are actually two layers here: "layer 0", the default ones, contains the tiles, while "layer 1" contains the entities.
-This is a trick employed in order to avoid the issues with isometric games described in the introduction of this page.
+This is a trick employed in order to avoid the issue with isometric games described in the introduction of this page.
 Layers of course can be created also to make a game extend on the third dimension.

-The changes made to the stage are saved using the "Save" button.
+The changes made to the stage are saved using the **Save** button.
 As soon as the level environment is completed and saved, it needs to be exported in a format recognizable by Canvace.
 This is done in the **Stage** bar: specifically, "Download images" exports all the pictures used in an archive, while "Download JSON" exports a JSON file containing the stage information, found HERE.

 ----------------------------